Prey (2022 film): Plot

-In 1719 in the Great Plains, Naru, a young Comanche woman trained as a healer, dreams of becoming a great hunter like her brother, Taabe.
-While tracking deer with her dog, Sarii, she witnesses the lights of an alien Predator's spacecraft, which she interprets as a Thunderbird, taking it as a sign to prove herself.
-At the village, one of their tribe's hunters has been taken by a mountain lion.
-Taabe says Naru can come on the search party, but only to help track the cougar and provide medical treatment if they find the hunter alive.
-They retrieve the wounded hunter and depart, though Taabe stays behind to find and kill the mountain lion.
-Finding large unusual tracks and a meticulously skinned rattlesnake, Naru circles back with Paake and finds Taabe.
-Together the three set a trap for the mountain lion but it kills Paake.
+In 1719 in the Great Plains, Naru, a young Comanche woman trained as a healer, dreams of becoming a great hunter like her brother Taabe.
+While tracking deer she witnesses strange lights in the sky, which she believes to be a Thunderbird and a sign she is ready to become a hunter, but is actually a Predator dropship.
+Later, a member of the tribe is taken by a lion.
+Naru accompanies the search party, which retrieves the wounded man while Taabe stays behind to hunt the prey.
+Finding large, unusual tracks and a skinned rattlesnake, Naru circles back with Paake and reunites with Taabe.
+The three set a trap for the lion but it kills Paake.

-Naru faces off with the big cat on the branch of a tree but, after being distracted by the strange sounds and lights of the Predator in the distance, falls and strikes her head.
-She wakes up in her family home, having been carried back by Taabe.
-He later returns to the village carrying the dead mountain lion, earning him the title of War Chief.
-Convinced of a greater threat they've never seen before, Naru departs with Sarii.
-She comes across a herd of skinned bison left to rot on the plains; baffled by the wasteful slaughter, she says a prayer for their spirits.
-Eventually, she stumbles into a mud-filled bog pit, which nearly swallows her before she escapes.
-Naru and Sarii are later attacked by a grizzly bear.
-As they flee for their lives, the bear is killed by the Predator, giving Naru time to escape before running into a group of Comanche sent to find her.
-The Predator ambushes and kills the men in combat, while Naru is caught in a foothold trap; the Predator leaves as it no longer sees her as a threat.
+Naru faces off with the lion but is knocked unconscious when she is distracted by strange sounds and lights in the distance.
+She awakens at home, having been carried back by Taabe.
+He later returns to the village carrying the animal, earning him the title of War Chief.
+Convinced of a greater threat in the woods, Naru departs with her dog Sarii.
+She stumbles into a bog pit but narrowly escapes before being attacked by a grizzly bear.
+The bear corners her but is then killed by the Predator, giving Naru time to escape before running into a group of Comanche sent to find her.
+The Predator, which Naru calls a "Mupitsi" after Pia Mupitsi ('Mother owl'), a monster in Comanche folklore, ambushes and kills the men in combat, while Naru is caught in a foothold trap.